axonivy-market/srf-weather-connector/srf-weather-connector-product/README.md

 # srf-weather-connector

-Axon Ivy's [SRF](https://developer.srgssr.ch/api-catalog/srf-weather) Weather data API connector helps you query weather forecasts
+With Axon Ivy's [SRF](https://developer.srgssr.ch/api-catalog/srf-weather) weather data API, you can integrate weather forecasts for Switzerland into your process data.

 The connector: